abdusco/pdf-bookmarker/README.md

 + `-i, --input <source.pdf>` Source PDF file path.
 Required
 + `-b, --bookmark <bookmarks.txt>` Bookmark list file path.
 Required
 + `-o, --output <save.pdf>` Destination PDF file path.
 Optional.
-  If not specified, input filename will be suffixed with `__bookmarked`.
+  If not specified, input filename suffixed with `__bookmarked` will be used as output filename.
 + `--skip <5>` Skip this many pages until the numeration starts.
 Optional
   Use this to adjust page numbers given in TOC to actual pages in PDF.
   For instance giving `--skip 5` creates a bookmark entry for `Chapter 1__9` at page 14.